-3. Landscape, Drainage and Erosion Control Plan
+3. Landscaping, Drainage and Erosion Control Plan

-Prior to issuance of a coastal development permit, the applicant shall submit landscaping and erosion control plans for review and approval by the Executive Director.
+- (a) Prior to issuance of a coastal development permit, the applicant shall submit landscaping and erosion control plans for review and approval by the Executive Director.
 The landscaping and erosion control plans shall be reviewed and approved by the consulting engineering geologist to ensure that the plans are in conformance with the consultants' recommendations.
-The plans shall incorporate the following criteria:

-(a) All graded & disturbed areas on the subject site shall be planted and maintained for erosion control purposes within (60) days of final occupancy of the residence.
+The plans shall incorporate the following criteria: - All graded & disturbed areas on the subject site shall be planted and maintained for erosion control purposes within (60) days of receipt of certificate of occupancy for the residence.
 To minimize the need for irrigation all landscaping shall consist primarily of native/drought resistant plants as listed by the California Native Plant Society, Santa Monica Mountains Chapter, in their document entitled Recommended List of Plants for Landscaping in the Santa Monica Mountains, dated October 4, 1994.
-Invasive, nonindigenous plant species which tend to supplant native species shall not be used.
+Invasive, non-indigenous plan species which tend to supplant native species shall not be used.

-- (b) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
+- (2) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
 Planting should be of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
-Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils; - (c) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements; - (d) Should grading take place during the rainy season (November 1 March 31), sediment basins (including debris basins, desilting basins, or silt traps) shall be required on the project site prior to or concurrent with the initial grading operations and maintained through the development process to minimize sediment from runoff waters during construction.
-All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill. - (e) A Drainage Plan, designed by a licensed engineer, which assures that run-off from the roof, patios, and all other impervious surfaces on the subject parcel are collected and discharged in a manner which avoids ponding on the pad area.
+Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils; - (3) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements; - (4) Should grading take place during the rainy season (November 1 March 31), sediment basins (including debris basins, desilting basins, or silt traps) shall be required on the project site prior to or concurrent with the initial grading operations and maintained through the development process to minimize sediment from runoff waters during construction.
+All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill. - (5) A drainage Plan, designed by a licensed engineer, which assures that runoff from the roof, patios, and all other impervious surfaces on the subject parcel are collected and discharged in a manner which avoids ponding on the pad area.
 Site drainage shall not be accomplished by sheetflow runoff down the slope.
-The drainage plan shall include installation of slope dewatering devices if determined necessary by the Consulting Engineer: - (f) The permittee shall undertake development in accordance with the final approved plan.
-Any changes to the final approved plan shall be reported to the Executive Director.
+The drainage plan shall include installation of slope dewatering devices if determined necessary by the Consulting Engineer; - (6) The Permittee shall undertake development in accordance with the final approved plan.
+Any proposed changes to the approved final plan shall be reported to the Executive Director.
 No changes to the approved final plan shall occur without a Coastal Commission - approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required.